Decoding Software Development Methodologies: Which Best Fit Your Project?

 This method of building software involves the following steps:

-3. Plan by feature – Developers map the sequence for feature development and prepare for any potential risks or obstacles
+- Plan by feature – Developers map the sequence for feature development, prepare for any potential risks and mitigate software supply chain threats to prevent disruptions in development processes

 Source: Pace.edu